Precision mass measurement of $^{173}$Hf for nuclear structure of $^{173}$Lu and the $\gamma$ process: Introduction

 The radioactive neutron-deficient $^{173}_{72}$Hf$_{101}$ isotope (${T_{1/2} = 23.6(1)}$~h \cite{NUBASE2020}) was identified for the first time in 1951 \cite{Wilkinson1951}.
 Since then, its decay to $^{173}$Lu was studied in several experiments, see Ref. \cite{Shirley1995} and references therein.
 The current knowledge of the $^{173}$Hf decay is based primarily on the two most recent studies, reported by Funk \textit{et al.} \cite{Funk1974} and by Brenner \textit{et al.} \cite{Brenner1975}.
 In both of these works the radioactive isotope of interest was produced by irradiating enriched Yb targets ($^{172,173}$Yb in Ref.~\cite{Funk1974} and $^{172}$Yb in Ref.~\cite{Brenner1975}) with an $\alpha$ beam.
 The isotope of interest was extracted by means of chemical separation and the $\gamma$-ray radiation following the decay was measured using Ge(Li) detectors.
 In addition, in Ref. \cite{Funk1974} the conversion electrons were detected using a Si(Li) detector.

+At the time of $^{173}$Hf decay studies publication \cite{Funk1974,Brenner1975}, the electron-capture $Q$ value ($Q_{EC}$) estimated from the systematics was 1600~keV \cite{Wapstra1971}.
+Nonetheless, several $\gamma$-ray and conversion-electron transitions with an energy above 1.6~MeV were tentatively assigned to its decay \cite{Funk1974,Brenner1975}.
+To resolve this disagreement Funk \textit{et al.} assumed that the $Q_{EC}$ value is 1900~keV \cite{Funk1974}.
+On the other hand, Brenner \textit{et al.} indicated that they assigned weak high-energy $\gamma$ rays to the decay of $^{173}$Hf when these transitions could not be associated with known impurities \cite{Brenner1975}.

-Several $\gamma$-ray and conversion-electron transitions with an energy above 1.5~MeV were tentatively assigned to the decay of $^{173}$Hf in both Refs.~\cite{Funk1974,Brenner1975}.
-In addition, in the work by Funk \textit{et al.} \cite{Funk1974}, a 1578-keV excited state in $^{173}$Lu was proposed.
-While these findings were in agreement with the estimated electron-capture $Q$ value ($Q_{EC}$) of 1605~keV \cite{Shirley1995}, a mass measurement of $^{173}$Hf performed at the GSI storage ring \cite{Litvinov2005} and the resulting decrease of $Q_{EC}$ to 1469(28)~keV \cite{AME2020} rendered the decay spectroscopy results incompatible.
+A mass measurement of $^{173}$Hf performed at the GSI storage ring \cite{Litvinov2005} and the resulting decrease of $Q_{EC}$ to 1469(28)~keV \cite{AME2020} rendered the decay spectroscopy results incompatible.
+In addition to the high-energy transitions, a 1578-keV excited state in $^{173}$Lu proposed in the work by Funk \textit{et al.} \cite{Funk1974}, was also found to be inconsistent with the new $Q_{EC}$ value.
 An independent evaluation of the $^{173}$Hf mass and, consequently, of the $Q_{EC}$ value would enable a resolution of the aforementioned issues.
 Such a measurement would allow us to unambiguously establish whether the high-energy transitions were correctly assigned and verify the presence of the 1587-keV state.

 In addition to the nuclear spectroscopy interest, the mass of $^{173}$Hf is also of relevance for the astrophysical $p$ process, also known as the $\gamma$ process \cite{Woosley1978,Arnould2003}.
 The process proceeds mainly via photodisintegration reactions and takes place in thermonuclear and core-collapse supernovae, when the shock wave passes through the O-Ne layer at typical temperatures of around 1.5-4 GK.
 The $\gamma$ process produces altogether 35 stable isotopes.
 The production of heavier $p$-process isotopes, such as the long-lived radionuclide $^{174}$Hf ($T_{1/2}=2.0(4)\times 10^{15}$~y \cite{NUBASE2020}), is very sensitive to temperature \cite{Rapp2006}.
 This is due to the competition between two highly temperature-dependent reactions, namely, $(\gamma,\alpha)$ and $(\gamma,n)$.
 As the level densities are high for such heavy isotopes, the reaction rates are typically calculated using the statistical Hauser-Feshbach (HF) approach \cite{Hauser-Feshbach1952}.
 Precise knowledge of the corresponding ground-state properties of the target nucleus and residual nuclei, such as masses, is needed for the HF calculations \cite{Arnould2003}.